xlwings/xlwings/docs/remote_interpreter.rst

     requirements.txt

 I would recommend you to create a virtual or Conda environment where you install these dependencies via ``pip install -r requirements.txt``.
 In ``app.py``, you'll find the FastAPI boilerplate code and in ``main.py``, you'll find the ``hello`` function that is exposed under the ``/hello`` endpoint.

+The application expects you to set a unique ``XLWINGS_API_KEY`` as environment variable in order to protect your application from unauthorized access.
+If you don't set an environment variable, it will expect ``DEVELOPMENT`` as the api key (only use this for quick tests and never for production!).

 To run this server locally, run ``python main.py``.
 Now, to make this accessible from Excel on the web, you need to expose your local server securely to the internet.
 There are many free and paid services available to help you do this.
 One of the more popular ones is `ngrok <https://ngrok.com/>`_ whose free version will do the trick: